G0PLY/DCLXVI/README.md

 # DemonStrate
 Alpha Version 1.0a
+(You will need a Diablo CD to use this)

-Diablo 1 DCLXVI Mod Made using Devilution Project.
+Diablo 1 DCLXVI Mod made using Devilution Project.

 For Full Source Code:
 Download DCLXVI_FULL_SOURCE_CODE.7z

 Prebuilt Version:
 Download Diablo_DCLXVI.7z
-(You will need a Diablo CD to use this).

 Needed for Prebuilt or Source to work;
 The following files are not included in this download: